DarkBones/darkbones.dev/content/posts/one-foot-in-the-unknown.md

 While mentoring a small team of junior developers, I began to envy how much they were still learning.
 I found myself wishing I could go back to that exhilarating “Phase 2”—when you’re in the zone, challenged enough to notice improvement from one week to the next.

 I thought, if mentoring juniors is the final destination, I might as well get really good at it.
-So I turned to YouTube for inspiration and ended up watching tech influencers like ThePrimeagen, tjdevries, and typecraft.
+So I turned to YouTube for inspiration and ended up finding tech influencers like ThePrimeagen, tjdevries, and typecraft.
 They’re still burning with passion for programming.
 Where does that spark come from?

 I saw them using tools like Neovim and Arch Linux (I now also use Arch Linux, by the way), advocating for proper typing, and relentlessly learning new things.
 And that’s when it hit me—I could be just like those junior engineers.
-I could start today.
+And I could start today.

 ## Phase 2: The Perceived Valley of Despair.
 Again.